Menu

 • Executor Context: The Executor context manages all cluster configurations and task execution.

-• Submit a Job: The function executor.submit() configure as a delayed job to the Executor.
+• Submit a Job: The function executor.submit() configure a delayed job to the Executor.

-• Execution Reporting: Once the job completes, the result is retrieved in the executor.reprot.
+• Execution Reporting: Once the job completes, the result is retrieved in the executor.reprot variable.

 PBS cluster